edenia/docs.edenia.com/docs/material-ui.md

 ## Material UI theme

 We have our own `Material Design` Library to facilitate the development of new applications.
+This library is used in our [project boilerplates](/docs/boilerplate) and [React tutorials](/docs/tutorials/react-tutorial).
+You can also explore our [visual resources](/docs/visual-resources) and [developer tools](/docs/developer-tools).

 ### Zeplin